Sharaal/screeps.com/develop/README.md

   - harvest if there is no storage

-- harvestSource: Search a random source (and save it forever in the creep memory to split the creeps more or less to all sources), move to it and harvest
+- harvestSource: Search a random source (and save it forever in the creep memory to split the creeps depending on the amount of creeps and harvest positions), move to it and harvest
   - next if the energy of the creep is full
   - harvest if there is no more energy in the source

+- transferEnergyContainer: Search the next container with store capacity available, move to it and transfer energy
+  - next if there is no more capacity in a container available
+  - harvest if energy of creep is empty
+  - opts.range if only containers in a specific range should be used

 - transferEnergyStorage: Search the next storage with store capacity available, move to it and transfer energy
   - next if there is no more capacity in a storage available
   - harvest if energy of creep is empty
-  - opts.range if only storage in a specific range should be used
+  - opts.range if only storages in a specific range should be used

 - transferStructure: Search the next structure (spawn/extension > tower)
   with capacity available, move to it and transfer energy
   - next if there is no more capacity in a structure available
   - harvest if energy of creep is empty

-- upgradeController: Move to the room controller and upgrade it
+- upgradeController: Move to the room controller and upgrade it (if the creep stays on a harvest position of a source, it will first go away from it bevor start to upgrade)
   - next after the controller is upgraded one time
   - harvest if energy of creep is empty